The Slave Market (Gérôme painting)

 The Slave Market (Le Marché d'esclaves) is an 1866 painting by the French artist Jean-Léon Gérôme.
-It depicts a Middle Eastern or North African setting where a man inspects the teeth of a nude, female Abyssinian slave in the context of the Barbary slave trade.
+It depicts a West Asian or North African setting where a man inspects the teeth of a nude, female Abyssinian slave in the context of the Barbary slave trade.

-The painting was bought by Adolphe Goupil on 23 August 1866 and exhibited at the Salon in 1867.
+The painting was bought by Adolphe Goupil on 23 August 1866 and exhibited at the Salon of 1867 in Paris.
 It was bought and sold several times until Robert Sterling Clark bought it in 1930.
 Since 1955 it is part of the Clark Art Institute's collection.

 Along with Gérôme's The Snake Charmer (also owned by the Clark), The Slave Market has become an iconic example of 19th-century orientalist art.

 Reception

 Maxime Du Camp, who had travelled extensively in the Near East, reviewed the painting from the 1867 Salon.
 He located the motif to Cairo's slave market and described the painting as "a scene done on the spot".
 Du Camp wrote:

 It is one of these [more expensive] women, an Abyssinian, that M. Gérôme has taken as the principal figure of his composition.
 She is nude and being displayed by the djellab, who has the fine head of a brigand accustomed to every sort of abduction and violence; the idea of the eternal soul must not very often have tormented such a bandit.
 The poor girl is standing, submissive, humble, resigned, with a fatalistic passivity that the painter has very skillfully rendered.